 Season 5 of House of Cards starts with an intense parliamentary debate where the President of The United States of America was pushing the country for a war.
 A war against terrorism, a war against the ICO terrorists who had just killed an American patriot, a husband, a father John Miller.
 In the previous episode (the last one of season 4) we have seen how John Miller was killed and how the President had negotiated the safe release of two other captives the wife and the daughter of Miller.

 We were fascinated by the steel nerves of Frank Underwood in the previous episode.
-The unyielding attitude of a global leader, the razor sharp negotiation skills and the built up tension during the negotiation process with ICO terrorists kept our blood pumping in the previous episode.
+The unyielding attitude of a global leader, the razor-sharp negotiation skills and the built up tension during the negotiation process with ICO terrorists kept our blood pumping in the previous episode.
 Frank showed a strong resolve to fight against terror and gave a clear message to the terrorists.
 But when the negotiation came to keeping at least one hostage in lieu of safe return of Al Ahmadi, the alleged leader of ICO terrorists; the president wanted the release of two women and not the patriotic man.

 Then what was wrong?
-If John was a patriot, a good man and was supposed to be close to the President then why did he ask for release of his wife and daughter when the negotiating terrorist wanted to keep a woman with them as hostage?
+If John was a patriot, a good man and was supposed to be close to the President then why did he ask for the release of his wife and daughter when the negotiating terrorist wanted to keep a woman with them as a hostage?
 Didn’t it also show male disposability in global politics?
 This showed that no matter how important men are for a state, a state can always sacrifice men for a comparatively less or not so important female.

-At one hand when in chapter 52 we have seen how the president pushed John Miller to death by declaring war against ICO, on the other hand he tried to justify his declaration of war based on same killing.
+At one hand when in chapter 52 we have seen how the president pushed John Miller to death by declaring war against ICO, on the other hand, he tried to justify his declaration of war based on the same killing.
 There was intense politics throughout.
 And how can we forget his discussion with the First Lady, Claire where she proposed the concept of creating fear in people’s mind.
 A strong weapon to distract them from real problems –

 “ – I am done trying to win over people’s hearts